vyapp/vyirc/README.md

 Whenever you join a new channel or instantiate a new connection it opens a new tab and its mode is IRC.
-You'll eventually switch to other modes, in order to put the AreaVi instance back to IRC mode just switch to GAMMA mode then press:
+You'll eventually switch to other modes, in order to put the AreaVi instance back to IRC mode just switch to EXTRA mode then press:

     <Key-i>